guillaume-philippon/k8s-on-openstack/README.md

 # k8s-on-openstack

-## Start OpenStack Virtual Machine
+## I. Start OpenStack Virtual Machine
 *Note: Starting VM and retrieve information about can be done on keystone portal instead of CLI interface*

   ### Check your openstack environnement